ibi-group/transit-performance/README.md

 The outputs of the system are web services API calls and data tables to allow internal users and registered developers to access historical and real-time performance information that can be segmented by day and time period as well as by route, direction, or stop.

-For detailed documentation about the TRANSIT-performance system, see [here] (https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).
+This document provides a brief guide for setting up the system.
+For detailed documentation about the TRANSIT-performance system, see [here](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).

 ## Input Requirements